UPPMAX/programming_formalisms/docs/tdd/README.md

 ![](thomas_and_hunt_the_pragmatic_programmer.jpg)

+ * [study I cannot find] in one of the classics, there was a bar chart that showed developers write functions such as `is_prime` with and without TDD and showed that TDD was twice as fast.
+TODO: find this reference
  * [Thomas & Hunt, 2019] Thomas, David, and Andrew Hunt.
 The Pragmatic Programmer: your journey to mastery.
 Addison-Wesley Professional, 2019.

 ![](python_logo.png)